Elisabeth Belliveau

-Elisabeth Belliveau (born November 27, 1979) is a Canadian interdisciplinary artist and author of four graphic novels.
+Elisabeth Belliveau (born November 27, 1979) is a Canadian interdisciplinary artist and author of five graphic novels.
 Currently based in Treaty Six Territory, Amiskwaciwâskahikan, Edmonton, Alberta, she is an assistant professor of fine arts at Grant MacEwan University Faculty of Fine Arts and Communications.
 She previously taught at the Grande Prairie Regional College in Alberta, and at Concordia University in Montreal.

-Belliveau presently serves on the board of directors for one of the province's largest and oldest centres for Canadian contemporary art, Latitude 53, and is an advisory council member for Grant MacEwan University's John and Maggie Mitchell Gallery in Edmonton, Alberta.
+Belliveau served on the board of directors for one of the province's largest and oldest centres for Canadian contemporary art, Latitude 53, and is an advisory council member for Grant MacEwan University's John and Maggie Mitchell Gallery in Edmonton, Alberta.
 Met with high approbation, Belliveau's works have been endorsed internationally by the Andy Warhol Foundation for the Visual Arts, and the New York State Council on the Arts.
 In Canada, her works have found the support of the Canadian Council for the Arts, the Conseil des arts et des lettres du Québec, and the Alberta Foundation for the Arts.